Free Blacks: Employment

+Education

-The 1830s saw a significant effort by white communities to oppose Black people's education, coinciding with the emergence of public schooling in northern American society.
-Public schooling and citizenship were linked together, and because of the ambiguity that surrounded Black citizenship status, blacks were effectively excluded from public access to universal education.
+The 1830s saw a significant effort by white communities to oppose black people's education, coinciding with the emergence of public schooling in northern American society.
+Public schooling and citizenship were linked together, and because of the ambiguity that surrounded black citizenship status, blacks were effectively excluded from public access to universal education.
 Paradoxically, the free black community of Baltimore in the antebellum years made more significant strides in increasing black access to education than did Boston and New Haven.
 Most southern states had no public education systems until these were established during Reconstruction by the new biracial legislatures.
-Educated free Black people created literary societies in the North, making libraries available to blacks in a time when books were costly but dues or subscription fees were required for membership.
+Educated free black people created literary societies in the North, making libraries available to blacks in a time when books were costly but dues or subscription fees were required for membership.